August 9, 2022

 But your so-called “one-stop-shop?”
 It’s actually… a flop.

 Simply put, intranets are not built for daily communication and task management.
 They were born out of a need for a work team document repository.
-And while they’re ubiquitous across every professional industry, an old school, document-based intranet isn’t where a busy store leader wants to spend valuable time, hunting for that one nugget of info to complete a task.
+And while they’re ubiquitous across every professional industry, an old-school, document-based intranet isn’t where a busy store leader wants to spend valuable time, hunting for that one nugget of info to complete a task.
 Don’t believe us?
 Here are five reasons why settling for an intranet is hurting your store execution:

 SharePoint (the most common intranet platform according to the Nielson Norman Group) requires an average of 7-10 highly trained developers not only for construction but for ongoing maintenance, which means these intranets rarely evolve over time.
 When those technical experts are reallocated or leave the company, their skills and knowledge base go with them.
-Additional time and resources ($$$) are then spent bringing in a third-party support team and acclimating them to the pre-existing set up.
+Additional time and resources ($$$) are then spent bringing in a third-party support team and acclimating them to the pre-existing setup.

-What about when the intranet content team asks for better functionality, or a fresh design?
+What about when the intranet content team asks for better functionality or a fresh design?
 A common complaint among SharePoint intranet teams is that even simple requests get stuck in a log jam.
 Technical expertise and time required behind the scenes can result in prolonged completion times.
-We live in a fast paced world.
+We live in a fast-paced world.
 We crave quick fixes and improvements because the next issue is knocking at the door needing answers.

 Not only is a SharePoint intranet a behemoth preventing most content owners from doing their own heavy lifting, but the content structure isn’t particularly intuitive for the audience either.
 Research shows that the technology employees use on a daily basis (think Facebook, Instagram, or Google) influences their perspective on how to get things done.
 When tools they use outside of work are simple and easy to use, but the company intranet requires computer access and still isn’t easy to use or intuitive for work tasks, they begin to discount it as a go-to resource.

-It’s a given that every organization wants everyone using the most current information to do their jobs.
+It’s a given that every organization wants everyone to use the most current information to do their jobs.
 Many employees do have daily access to a computer.
-But there is an ever growing population of decentralized and remote workers who rely on mobile, and possibly even personal devices.
+But there is an ever-growing population of decentralized and remote workers who rely on mobile, and possibly even personal devices.
 SharePoint intranets, many of which originated before mobile apps were an expectation, struggle to adapt to the necessary mobile configurations for handheld devices.
 Signing in can be a multi-step process; couple that with excessive scrolling and swiping just to see a page of content and users quickly lose interest.
 And it doesn’t help that companies have only recently deemed mobile design as necessary.

 Target audience parameters can be established in SharePoint so audiences only see what pertains to their role.
 But do you always know ahead of time exactly who needs a new communication or piece of information?
-Permissions for any SharePoint user group is configured behind the scenes based on a predetermined governance plan.
+Permissions for any SharePoint user group are configured behind the scenes based on a predetermined governance plan.
 Again, the expertise to securely make changes, preventing inadvertent access to anyone outside of established parameters calls SharePoint developers/administrators into play.
 Can your comms timeline always accommodate another layer of help and additional time to make it happen?
 (Spoiler alert: No it can’t.)

 Let’s assume your target audience did receive a pertinent message or task.
 How do you then know they completed it?
 Most intranets lack an easy tracking process to verify who read a message or completed a task.
 Sure, forms could be developed for work teams to check off and submit when a task was done, or an analytic query could be requested from the IT support team… But when that data becomes available, will you have time to digest it and pass your assessments along to the chains of command?
 (Spoiler alert: No you won’t.)
 Any delay before getting even those answers allows behaviors to click along unchanged.